Crete's Culinary Sanctuaries

 An exciting time of year from an agricultural production standpoint that also coincides with

 numerous winter festivals.
-Each village has a community olive oil factory – some are
+Many villages still have a community olive oil factory – some are

 traditional and some are modern.